Avery Williamson: 2018

-On March 18, 2018, the New York Jets signed Williamson to a three-year, $22.50 million contract that includes $16 million guaranteed and a signing bonus of $6 million.
+On March 18, 2018, the New York Jets signed Williamson to a three-year, $22.5 million contract with $16 million guaranteed and a signing bonus of $6 million.

 Williamson entered training camp slated as a starting inside linebacker.
 Head coach Todd Bowles named Williamson and Darron Lee the starting inside linebackers to begin the season, alongside outside linebackers Josh Martin and Jordan Jenkins.
 On September 20, 2018, Williamson collected a season-high 14 combined tackles (eight solo) and made two sacks during a 21–17 loss at the Browns in Week 3.
 During Week 6, Williamson made five solo tackles, a season-high three pass deflections, and intercepted a pass by Andrew Luck in the 42–34 victory over the Indianapolis Colts.

 Williamson started in all 16 games in 2018 and recorded a career-high 120 combined tackles (80 solo), six pass deflections, three sacks, and an interception.

 2019–2020

 In the second preseason game against the Atlanta Falcons on August 15, Williamson left the game with an apparent knee injury.
-The next day, it was revealed that he tore his ACL, prematurely ending his 2019 season.
+The next day, it was revealed that he tore his ACL, prematurely ending his season.
 He was placed on the active/physically unable to perform list at the start of training camp on July 30, 2020.
 He was activated on August 22, 2020.

 In Week 8 of the 2020 season against the Chiefs, Williamson's last game as a Jet, he recorded a team high 9 tackles during the 35–9 loss.

 Pittsburgh Steelers

 On November 1, 2020, Williamson was traded to the Steelers along with the Jets' 2022 seventh-round pick for the Steelers' 2022 fifth-round pick.
-In Week 16 against the Colts, he recorded a team high 14 tackles and sacked Philip Rivers once during the 28–24 win.
+In Week 16 against the Colts, he recorded a team high 14 tackles and sacked Philip Rivers once during the 28–24 comeback victory.